Global Observer Design for a Class of Linear Observed Systems on Groups

-We focus on the immersible linear observed systems on Lie groups in Theorem~\ref{theorem::immersion_ltv}.
-A global observer is constructed by first designing an observer for the immersed LTV, and then reconstructing the state in the Lie group using the estimation of the immersed state.
-Hereafter, our system model incorporates multiple measurements to ensure observability, similar to the formulation in \cite{InEKF}.
+We focus on embeddable linear observed systems on $G$ given by \eqref{eq::def_type_1_sys} or \eqref{eq::def_type_2_sys} with $M$ measurements.
+A global observer is constructed by first designing an observer for the embedded LTV and then reconstructing the state in the Lie group using the estimate of the LTV state.
+Note that our system model incorporates multiple measurements to ensure observability, similar to the formulation in \cite{InEKF}.